 In the quest to keep my offerings simple, or inextricably interconnected, I classify all my posts under the following three core categories:

 - SELF: Self-growth, awareness and responsibility.
-These will be the post / emails which provide unique insight and resources about YOU.
+These will be the posts / emails which provide unique insight and resources about YOU.
 What it takes to Know Thyself.

 - WEALTH: Renegade wealth creation starts with unconventional wisdom and stepping outside the hypnotic trading-time-for-money BS you’ve grown up with.
 I will help you to unravel this.

-Most importantly, when you join my best newsletter, I won’t fill your brain with endless pitches or advertising drivel.
+Most importantly, when you join my email newsletter, I won’t fill your brain with endless pitches or advertising drivel.
 I will only write commentary, add a resource link, or upload news items when I have something provocative, progressive, and potentially profitable for you to peruse (Dr. Seuss… eat your heart out).